w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/all-components-keyboard-operable.md

 :::tests
 - Using only the keyboard and keyboard actions in the [Standard Keyboard Navigation &amp; Operation Keys and Techniques](https://github.com/w3c/wcag3/wiki/Standard-Keyboard-Navigation-&-Operation-Keys-and-Techniques) or described on the page where it is required or on a page earlier in the process where it is required, try to move to all actionable elements on the :term[page] / :term[view]
-- If you can view all content on page / view PASS
+- PASS: If you can view all content on page / view
 - Else FAIL
 :::